emma-heriot-watt/experience-hub/README.md

 ## How to do things with the CLI

 There are more commands than mentioned here.
-To see what you can do with any command, just add `--help`.
+For more details regarding _any command_, just add `--help`!

 ### Prerequisites